mozilla/experimenter-docs/docs/welcome.md

 You will find documentation pages linked in the sidebar, and all external links are denoted with an external icon.

 This website is built using [Docusaurus](https://v2.docusaurus.io/).

+Want to edit one of these docs, add a new one, or modify the sidebar?
+Check out the [Contributing](/contributing) page.

 ## Important links